philipwalton/blog/_articles/private-and-protected-members-in-javascript.md

 Hopefully this isn't too confusing, but in case it is, the [Private Parts README](https://github.com/philipwalton/private-parts) goes into much more detail about how it all works.

-## Protected Members and Class Heirachies
+## Protected Members and Class Hierarchies

 The Private Parts key function limits the access of private members to just the scope where its defined.
 But what if your programs contain subclasses that are defined in separate scopes or separate files altogether?